riscv/riscv-crypto/tests/compliance/README.md

 ## Re-generating the reference outputs.

+You will need `python3` and the [Jinja2](https://jinja.palletsprojects.com/en/2.11.x/) templating engine to run the test generation process.

+- Run the KAT generator (see `tests/kat-generator` for instructions) to create a set of input/output vectors for every instruciton.

 - Generate example outputs from your *trusted simulator*.
 We will use SAIL in this example.